chaklam-silpasuwanchai/EEG-Emotion-Recognition/README.md

 ---

 Note: Before using the tutorials, please create a folder "data" and download preprocessed DEAP dataset and put s01.dat,...,s32.dat inside this "data" folder.
 The data folder will be in the same directory as the tutorial.
+Also create an empty "models" folder as well.

 Python libraries:
 1. Python MNE